wideopenspaces/madhattr/README.md

     hattr_reader :animals, :cat, :bird, :dog, :snake

-You can also create writers using `hattr_reader` or both readers and writers using `hattr_accessor`.
+You can also create writers using `hattr_writer` or both readers and writers using `hattr_accessor`.

 Enjoy!